 Solar system wiring can look complicated and even a little overwhelming if you aren’t an electrical engineer.
 The wiring that you choose for your system is just as important as the batteries or the solar panels.
 With a little knowledge of Direct Current (DC) electrical systems, one can wire a solar system of any size.

 I hope you have a basic memory of positive and negative polls in a DC system from grade school science classes.
 Like Egon said the most important thing to remember is “don’t cross the streams.”
 Ghost Buster references are the best!
-So long as you keep positive wires going one way, negative running the other, never letting the two meet and don’t overload the wiring, you will be fine.
-Using fuses, in my opinion, is also a must just in case you do get an overload on the wire.
+So long as you keep positive wires going one way, negative running the other, never letting the two meet, and don’t overload the wiring, you will be fine.
+Using fuses is also a must just in case you do get a surge on the wire.

 Quick Links for this Truck Camper Solar System Series

 When it comes to solar system wiring we are really referring to a DC system as opposed to an alternating current (AC) system.
 In a DC system the closer/shorter the runs the better.
 DC encounters a lot of impedance in the wire causing huge power losses quickly.
 This means if the wire is too long you will lose substantial amounts of power over the distance of the cable run.

 Below is a table chart for what is an ideal wire gauge (yellow column) based on current flow over 10′, 15′, & 30′ run lengths.
 An ideal run meaning that it will have a 3% or less voltage drop on the wire.
 The red column should be read as the maximum amperage on the line at the specified distance will have a 3% or less loss in voltage/power.